Gravel Driveway Services in Eastman, GA.

 Gravel Driveway Installation

-New driveway construction from scratch for Dodge County properties — 4–6 inch compacted crusher run base layer, surface gravel, and proper drainage grading to prevent washout in middle Georgia's red clay soil.
+New gravel driveway installation in Eastman, GA and throughout Dodge County — 4–6 inch compacted crusher run base layer, surface gravel, and proper drainage grading to prevent washout in middle Georgia's red clay soil.

 Gravel Driveway Repair

-Pothole filling, rut repair, and washout restoration for existing gravel driveways — addressing the base failure, not just covering the surface, so the repair lasts through Georgia's heavy rain season.
+Gravel driveway repair in Eastman, GA — pothole filling, rut repair, and washout restoration that addresses base failure, not just covers the surface, so the repair lasts through Georgia's heavy rain season.

 Driveway Grading

-Regrading and leveling of worn or rutted driveways to restore proper crown grade and drainage — critical for Dodge County driveways that have flattened over time and begun holding standing water after storms.
+Driveway grading and leveling to restore proper crown grade and drainage — critical for any Eastman GA gravel driveway that has flattened over time and begun holding standing water after storms.

 Gravel Delivery & Spreading